 A card with a low APR might guarantee low or even no interest for a limited introductory period.
 It might also offer low interest rates for a longer period of time – but beware of balance transfer fees that can eat into your savings.
 Low interest rates are essential for those who are struggling to pay down debt.
 That way, you can put more money toward paying off the principle, and less money toward paying off interest.
 Why pay interest when you don't have to?

-We recommend the BECU Visa, which offers an APR as low as 8.90% and 0% for 12 months on balance transfers with no balance transfer fees.
+We recommend the BECU Visa, which offers an APR as low as 8.65% to 19.65% on balance transfers with no balance transfer fees.
 The national average on credit card interest rates is 17.76%.*